-Music Test: With some test on drums from Kitaro to popular, hard-hitting Trance and House Music tracks, the bass is actually presence when you choose a suitable eartips and get it fit properly into your ears.
+Music Test: With some test on drums from Kitaro to popular, hard-hitting Trance and House Music tracks, the bass is actually present when you choose suitable ear tips and get it fit properly into your ears.

 In case you have broken cable, you don’t need to worry as they offer replacement for detachable cables which can be purchased via MEE Audio website.

-Last words, the bass will be too polite for some, but in exchange with great mids and vocals.
-It need EQ to fully sound better when listen to music but it worked great enough already if you are going for a jamming session.
+Last words, the bass will be too polite for some, but in an exchange with great mids and vocals.
+It needs EQ to fully sound better when listening to music but it worked great enough already if you are going for a jamming session.
 Soundstage is wide focused with great depth.
 It has a unique design and I really like it a lot and nothing to complain about for a $50 in-ears.

 My rating: / 5